Hedwig8/FEUP-CGRA/README.md

 ### Run

-Open the index.html inside each folder to
+Open the index.html inside each folder to run each project